John Wick (film): Pre-production

-Financial issues beset the production before and during filming; Iwanyk had limited assets compared to the major studios and he considered his backers unreliable.
+Financial issues beset the production before and during filming; Iwanyk had limited assets compared to the major studios, and he considered his backers unreliable.
 He said an investor failed to pay on time and that when he did, "he did things like children do, if he owed us $2.4 million he'd send us a check for $2,400 and go 'whoops!
 I messed up.
 Iwanyk and his executives also lacked experience in film financing.
-He contemplated cancelling the project five days before the scheduled filming date before his lawyer advised that he would likely be sued into bankruptcy by those involved and their guild unions.
+He contemplated cancelling the project five days before the scheduled filming date, but his lawyer advised that he would likely be sued into bankruptcy by those involved and their guilds and unions.
 Iwanyk twice deferred his own fees to cover costs and lent the costume designer his personal credit card for resources, saying he would at least earn air miles.
 The lack of financial security delayed filming by two weeks, which Iwanyk described as the most difficult and stressful weeks of his career; his family visited to ensure he was safe because he was not sleeping or eating.
 When financing was secured, it was less than the originally promised sum.
 Some principal cast made salary concessions; Reeves put his own money into the project, and Stahelski and Leitch modified scenes to keep the budget low.
 The majority of funding came from Michael Witherill of MJW Films, the actor Eva Longoria, and DefyNite Films.
 (Note: Attributed to multiple references:)

 New York City was chosen as the main filming location.
-Although filming there cost millions more than alternatives such as Baton Rouge, Chicago, and Detroit, Iwanyk said "if I shoot [John Wick] with the Brooklyn Bridge in the background, it feels like a big movie".
+Although filming there cost millions more than alternatives such as Baton Rouge, Chicago, and Detroit, Iwanyk said "If I shoot [John Wick] with the Brooklyn Bridge in the background, it feels like a big movie".
 Kolstad considered a city setting in a noir story to be its own character.
 Budget constraints meant some ideas were abandoned to prioritize financing for the location or departments such as art design and music deemed instrumental to creating the world of John Wick.
 Stahelski highlighted New York's visual verticality as well as areas like downtown Manhattan, which provided a subterranean atmosphere ideal for creating the mythological underworld setting they envisioned.
 There were also many restrictions because residents were resistant to mobile trailers used by cast and crew, car chases, and gunfire in their streets.
 Even on closed streets, the filmmakers had to adhere to speed limits, impacting the execution of car-chase sequences.